tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 ```
 /content/dam/flower.respi3
-.content-mysite-home-\_jcr\_content-par-respi.jpg

-/content/dam/flower is the path to the images resource
+.content-mysite-home-jcrcontent-par-respi.jpg
 ```

+`/content/dam/flower` is the path to the image's resource

-`.respi` is a selector to select the correct servlet to deliver the image
+`.respi3` is a selector to select the correct servlet to deliver the image

-`.content-mysite-home-\_jcr\_content-par-respi` is a selector.
+`.content-mysite-home-jcrcontent-par-respi` is an additional selector.
 It encodes the path to the component that stores the property necessary for the image transformation.
 Selectors are limited to a smaller range of characters than paths.
 The encoding scheme here is just exemplary.
 It substitutes "/" with "-".
 It is not taking into account, that the path itself can contain "-" as well.
 A more sophisticated encoding scheme would be advised in a real-world example.
 Base64 should be ok.
 But it makes debugging a bit harder.

 `.jpg` is the files suffix